alexsaves/finersurvey/README.md

 ### Images

 You can use the optional `image` attribute on any question to add an image to a question.
+Image elements take the following attributes:

+ * `url` - The URL to the image
+ * `modifier` - The size modifier
+ * `title` - The HTML `title` attribute (for accessibility)
+ * `link` - Should the image be clickable?
+If so, the link to the destination.

 ```json
 {